 A new facility is required to meet the demands of OPCW Member States for increased verification research and capacity-building activities, and for the OPCW to keep pace with developments in science and technology and new chemical weapons threats.
 The OPCW Technical Secretariat is developing a detailed project plan for the construction of the Centre for Chemistry and Technology, and a Trust Fund for voluntary contributions has been established to secure the required resources for the project.

 Canada is a Co-coordinator of the Friends of the Laboratory Group, which is an informal group created to mobilise support for the project among States Parties.
-Membership of the group is open to all OPCW Member States.
+Membership of the group is open to all Member States.

-The Director-General concluded with an appeal to all OPCW Member States in a position to make voluntary contributions to do so.
+The Director-General concluded with an appeal to all Member States in a position to make voluntary contributions to do so.
 He reiterated that “All contributions, regardless of size, are greatly appreciated”.

 The project to build an OPCW Centre for Chemistry and Technology is on-going and seeks to strengthen the OPCW’s Science and Technology capabilities to fully address the real threat of chemical weapons, as well as to support capacity building in OPCW Member States.
-The current facility is no longer fit-for-purpose due to ageing infrastructure, space constraints, larger workloads, and new missions with new areas of work.
+The current facility will soon no longer be fit-for-purpose due to ageing infrastructure, space constraints, larger workloads, and new missions with new areas of work.

 As the implementing body for the Chemical Weapons Convention, the OPCW oversees the global endeavour to permanently and verifiably eliminate chemical weapons.
-Since the Convention’s entry into force in 1997 – and with its 193 States Parties – it is the most successful disarmament treaty eliminating an entire class of weapons of mass destruction.
+Since the Convention’s entry into force in 1997 – and with its 193 Member States – it is the most successful disarmament treaty eliminating an entire class of weapons of mass destruction.

 Over 96% of all chemical weapon stockpiles declared by possessor States have been destroyed under OPCW verification.
 For its extensive efforts in eliminating chemical weapons, the OPCW received the 2013 Nobel Peace Prize.